-Like how majority of North American native american populations have stayed virtually intact under the rule of French, Spanish and Mexican establishments for ~300 years and did not get wiped out by epidemics, but they suddenly started suffering epidemics which wiped them out when they fell under United States rule…
+Just like how the majority of North American Native American populations have stayed virtually intact under the rule of French, Spanish, and Mexican establishments for ~300 years and did not get wiped out by epidemics, but they suddenly started suffering epidemics which wiped them out when they fell under United States rule…

 An epidemic, indeed, but not an epidemic of the biological kind.

-This historical information by no means justifies or rationalizes conquest of New World…
+This historical information by no means justifies or rationalizes the conquest of the New World…

-As a result this information does not support any ultra-nationalist or extremist viewpoints.
-Neither it can be used for that purpose.
+As a result, this information does not support any ultra-nationalist or extremist viewpoint.
+Neither can it be used for that purpose in any way whatsoever.

-What it does is to just set the historical record straight to free it of extreme bias of a particular establishment.
+What it does, however, is to just set the historical record straight to free it of the extreme bias of a particular establishment.